jonkeren/linux-cli-cheat-sheet/README.md

 ### Tar complete directory, recursive, including hidden files, while preserving file permissions
 `tar -cvpzf FILENAME.tgz . `

+### Auto-archive all pages in a sitemap to the Internet Archive's Wayback Machine (archive.org)
+Install globally using `npm install --global wayback-sitemap-archive`

+then run using: `wsa <SITEMAP_URL>`

 ### One-line cache warmer using wget
 1. Create one directory in home dir using `mkdir ~/warmertmp`.